1.1 Introduction to Breast Cancer Screening

 1.5 What is the Reduction in Breast Cancer Mortality Due to Screening?

 1.6 What are the Benefits and Risks of Breast Cancer Screening?

 Forward to 1B on screening results.
 You are currently on page 1A introducing screening.

 Breast cancer screening programs have created a large amount of clinical and research data.
-This published data can be found in the literature and accessed on the internet.
+This data is all readily available on the internet.